 SECO/LENS can superimpose a 3D model of a specific piece of equipment or an entire technological line enabling its monitoring, diagnostics, maintenance, remote repair and planning the most optimal layout of the production line on the plant floor.
 SECO/LENS will create a very accurate visualization of the system, permitting staff training on the operation of the equipment without the need for expensive and time-consuming travel.

-SECO/LENS, however, are not the only way of SECO/WARWICK’s utilizing AR.
+SECO/LENS, however, is not the only way of SECO/WARWICK’s utilizing AR.
 The company also uses augmented reality technology to present its newest products, enabling users to see the furnace from every side – they interact with it by rotating, zooming in and out the 3D object.

-If you have a phone nearby, you can experience it yourself by going to : www.secowarwick.com/ar and scan the below pictures with a phone.
+If you have a phone nearby, you can experience it yourself by going to: www.secowarwick.com/ar and scan the below pictures with a phone.

 Preventing production problems before they occur